Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] A company wants to move its main website to AWS from an on-premises web server.
 - [ ] A company has a number of application services whose Service Level Agreement (SLA) requires 99.999% uptime.
 - [ ] A company's heavily used legacy database is currently running on-premises.
-- [ ] A company has a number of infrequent, interruptible jobs that are currently using On-Demand Instances.
+- [y] A company has a number of infrequent, interruptible jobs that are currently using On-Demand Instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### A customer is deploying a new application and needs to choose an AWS Region.
 Which of the following factors could influence the customer's decision?
 (Select TWO)

-- [ ] Reduced latency to users.
+- [y] Reduced latency to users.
 - [ ] The application's presentation in the local language.
-- [ ] Data sovereignty compliance.
+- [y] Data sovereignty compliance.
 - [ ] Cooling costs in hotter climates.
 - [ ] Proximity to the customer's office for on-site visits.